 By Carissa Weber MA, LPC, CSAC

-If you follow me over at Facebook, you know I’ve been doing a lot of talking about gratitude.
+If you follow me over at Facebook, you know I talk a lot about gratitude.
 For those of you that haven’t been following, you might be wondering why I am doing a post all about gratitude.
-In all honesty, gratitude is a very important topic to cover when it comes to rewiring our brain, improving our mental health, and helping us feel connected to those people in our life.
+In all honesty, gratitude is a very important topic to cover when it comes to rewiring our brain, improving our mental health, and helping you feel connected to the people in our life.